Law Clinic Client Freed After 18 Years in Prison

 “We talked to all of these supporting folks and Myon himself to tell a clear, concise story of why he should be released and the support he will have,” DiTullio said.
 “It’s clear that regardless of the innocence component, his incarceration is not benefitting anyone, it’s obviously not benefitting him and it’s not benefitting society as a whole.”

-DiTullio expects to begin a clerkship with the Alaska Court of Appeals in February before working for the Colorado State Public Defender’s office.
-The law school’s public service focus and commitment to social justice and racial equity persuaded him to enroll here.
+DiTullio began a clerkship with the Alaska Court of Appeals in February.
+He next plans to work for the Colorado State Public Defender’s office.
+The law school’s public service focus and commitment to social justice and racial equity is the reason he went to Minnesota Law.

 “I went to law school knowing I wanted to be a public defender or work somewhere in the criminal justice realm,” DiTullio said.
 “I’m especially interested in working with juveniles because there’s so much work to be done in that realm between juveniles not having fully developed brains and feeling like you can have a big impact in a child’s life.”

 ‘The Man I’ve Become’

 At Tuesday’s hearing, Burrell — who had maintained his innocence since his arrest — told Walz and Ellison that he was not trying to minimize the loss of Edwards in seeking his release.
 Rather, Burrell said, he was seeking the opportunity to be “the man that I’ve become” after pursuing educational and other programming while incarcerated and “the productive member of society that I’d love to be.”